 Before diving into these key considerations, let’s look at the basic requirements for product names.
 In the U.S. market, a product name typically consists of two elements: 1) a “statement of identity” and 2) a marketing name:

 When it comes to labeling food productions internationally, Codex Alimentarius guidelines state that labels should clearly describe the true nature of the food.
-The name should be specific rather than general.
-If there is an established national or Codex standard name for the product, that should be used first.
+The name should be specific rather than generic.
+If there is an established national or Codex standard name for the product, it should be used first.
 If there is no standard name, use a commonly recognized or descriptive term that does not mislead consumers.
 Brand names or creative names can also be used along with the official name, and additional terms may be included near the product name to accurately describe the product's form, processing method or packaging, such as "dried", "smoked" or "reconstituted.”
 The goal here is for labels to prevent confusion and accurately inform consumers.

 Now that we’ve outlined the basic requirements, here are 5 critical factors to keep in mind when developing names and identity statements for your product launch: